redwoodjs/redwoodjs-com-archive/docs/testing.md

 Where did *that* come from?
 Well, our subject `add()` didn't raise any errors (Javascript doesn't care about the number of arguments passed to a function) and so it tried to add `1` to `undefined`, and that's Not A Number.
 We didn't think about that!
 Testing is already helping us catch edge cases.

-To respond properly to this case in our test we'll make one slight modification: add another "fail" log message if the code somehow gets past the call to `add(1)` *without* throwing an error:
+To respond properly to this case we'll make one slight modification: add another "fail" log message if the code somehow gets past the call to `add(1)` *without* throwing an error:

 ```javascript{3,8}
 try {